Step 1: Submit a Floor Plan

 An Environmental Health Officer will complete an inspection of the food premises once works are completed.

 Step 5: Approval

-Council will then issue a Certificate of Registration.
+Council will issue a Certificate of Registration if your business meets all the essential requirements.
 Under the Food Act it is an offence to operate a food business without being registered.